+ WHAT ARE THE REQUIREMENTS?

 + WHO'S TEACHING THE COURSE?

 I am of course!
-I'm a graphic designer by trade but I learned how to code in 2012 and have never looked back.
+I'm a graphic designer & web developer by day and a teacher by night!
+I learned how to code back in 2012 and have never looked back.
 Rest assured, you are in good hands for your first steps in your coding adventure!

 + HOW OFTEN DO YOU TEACH THE COURSE?